 The combination of magnesium + taurine combine to form magnesium taurate.
 This type of magnesium supplement is relatively new because it is never found in nature like magnesium chloride and magnesium carbonate, for example, which are present in the earth and water.
 Magnesium taurate is created in a lab.

-Read on to learn about magnesium in general, as well as the benefits and uses of magnesium taurate, plus the high-quality form of magnesium we’d recommend.
+Read on to learn about magnesium supplements, the benefits, and uses of magnesium taurate, plus the high-quality form of magnesium we’d recommend.

 Magnesium and Overall Health

 Magnesium itself is a vitally important mineral that is essential to your overall health.
 Every cell in your body contains magnesium and requires it to function.

 - Muscle spasms or cramps

 (Learn more about signs of low magnesium here.)